-At least three people were killed and more than 140 injured Monday after two nearly simultaneous bomb blasts went off near crowds of spectators at the finish line of the prestigious Boston Marathon.
+At least three people were killed and more than 130 injured Monday after two nearly simultaneous bomb blasts went off near crowds of spectators at the finish line of the world famous Boston Marathon.

-While Mr. Obama did not call the explosions an attack, a White House official said any event with multiple explosive devices "is clearly an act of terror, and will be approached as an act of terror."
+While Mr. Obama did not call the explosions an attack, a White House official said any event with multiple explosive devices, as this appears to be, "is clearly an act of terror, and will be approached as an act of terror."

 Television footage showed scenes of confusion, streets littered with debris and blood, paramedics carrying stretchers, and damage to nearby buildings.

 Bloody spectators, including some with severed limbs, were carried to the medical tent that had been set up to care for fatigued runners from the race.

 The blasts occurred about two hours after the first of the race's more than 23,000 runners had crossed the finish line.
 About 17,600 participants finished before the explosions.
 The competition was halted after the bombs went off, as was subway service to the area.